Woman using one of the best travel credit cards to purchase her next travel adventure.

 Travel credit cards are absolutely worth it as long as you are able to follow the golden rule of credit card use: You must pay off the balance in full each month to avoid interest charges.

-Additionally, in addition to the aforementioned benefits, travel credit cards enable US citizens abroad to continue doing something very important: building strong credit in the US.
+Additionally, travel credit cards enable US citizens abroad to continue doing something very important: building strong credit in the US.

-Even if you’re absolutely sure that you’re never going to return to the US, no one in the history of living has ever regretted having a strong US credit score.
+Even if you’re absolutely sure that you’re never going to return to the US, no one has ever regretted having a strong US credit score.

 Also, by maintaining a strong credit and getting into the points game, you can continue to benefit from sign-up bonuses and points transfers by strategically building your travel credit card arsenal over time.